ajitagupta/book-library-crud-api/README.md

 Now that we have our model designed, we can create our JPA repositories so we can store and read our Java objects.
 Following our packaging structure and the layered application pattern, we'll create repositories in a new repository package.

 For each of the model entities in the application, we define a repository interface.
-The repository `JPARepository` includes all the methods such as sorting, paginating data and CRUD operations, making it a very convenient solution.
+The repository `JPARepository` includes all the methods such as sorting, paginating data and CRUD operations, making it a very convenient solution that is available under Spring JPA.
 One can thus implement this interface with an underlying interface.
 For specifying that the underlying interface is a repository, a marker annotation `@Repository` is used.

 ### Altogether...
 We run the application by specifying a portnumber (e.g. `8080`) in `application.properties`.
 Our application can be accessed in the browser under `http://localhost:portnumber`.